 Cliff House by Modscape

 Cliff House is not one for those scared of heights, or afraid of water, for that matter.
 Prefabrication specialists conceived this precarious five-story abode for a client that was looking into development possibilities for parcels of coastal land in Australia.
 The audacious design is fitting of its extreme context, but has been questioned by commenters on forums around the web who doubt its structural integrity.
 Modscape responds: “As the design itself would make conventional construction prohibitive, the concept utilises Modscape’s modular design and prefabrication technologies to deliver a series of stacked modules that are anchored into the cliff face using engineered steel pins.”
+This house did not just break the internet — it also made the evening news!

 The Shell and the Rock by Zaha Hadid Architects